unsplash-image-EcvLKMVvd4s.jpg

 “Play allows the child to make the unmanageable, manageable” -Gary Landreth

-Hi, my name is Sophie Pierce, and I’m a Child Therapist in Los Angeles (Silverlake/Los Feliz).
+Welcome to Sophie Pierce, Psy.D.
+We are Child Therapists in Los Angeles (Silverlake/Los Feliz).

 You may be here because you’re at a loss for understanding your child’s behaviors or because changes in their behavior have you feeling worried and overwhelmed.
 I’m here to sit with you and support you with understanding and connecting to your child.